![]() |

 In fact, the worldwide cocoa industry is bigger than just these two organizations.
 Though all of the top cocoa-producing countries are members of the ICCO, a few smaller exporters are not.
 Conversely, membership doesn't imply that a country is among the top producers - some member countries produce only a relatively small amount.

-So next time you're munching on some tasty chocolate, remember the all the geography that went into its production!
+So next time you're munching on some tasty chocolate, remember all the geography that went into its production!
 Yum!

 (COPAL and ICCO logos are displayed without permission, based on fair use principles.)